 How can counselling nourish your soul?

-Counselling involves talking with a suitably trained professional about concerns or difficulties you are facing, and receiving support from them to help you improve your mental, emotional and possibly physical wellbeing.
-Categorised as a talk-based therapy counselling is intended to help you gain clarity and understanding of the challenges you face in a confidential and non-judgemental setting.
+Counselling is a collaboration between a qualified counsellor and a client to enhance self-understanding and promote mental health and wellbeing.
+Categorised as a talk-based therapy, counselling is intended to help you gain clarity and understanding of the challenges you face in a confidential and non-judgemental setting.

 Your counsellor will be able to provide you with support and strategies to help you cope with adversity and resolve concerns you feel unable to conquer on your own.
 A counsellor will work collaboratively with you to help you see things from a different perspective, and use evidence-based techniques to help you regain peace, balance and happiness in life.

 Some counsellors also describe themselves as psychotherapists, which can cause confusion about the distinction between the two modalities.
 In general, psychotherapy is often seen as a distinctly defined role, while counselling services might be provided by practitioners such as GPs in addition to their primary line of work.

 Psychotherapy tends to support changes at the level of your personality, and may help you define and embrace your identity for greater mental stability and satisfaction in life.
 Counselling, on the other hand, often focuses on a specific and precisely defined concern, such as coping with grief, managing anger, increasing intimacy in relationships, or overcoming addiction.